 Triaging - Do you correctly triage additional item requests?

 "Triage" is a term originally used to describe the assessment of injured persons into a priority order based on the severity and urgency of their injuries.
-While developers don't often deal with real life and death situations very often, the ability to prioritise and action issues that arise can keep the heartbeat of a project steady and strong.
+While developers don't often deal with real life and death situations, the ability to prioritise and action issues that arise can keep the heartbeat of a project steady and strong.

 Managing additional work requests can reduce the adverse impact on estimates and deadlines.